Category Archives: Saudi Arabia Royals

 At the beginning of the 20th century, the Ottoman Empire still controlled most of the Arabian peninsula with tribal leaders having local control.
 In 1902, Abdulaziz recaptured control of Riyadh, bringing the city under the control of the Al Saud.
 In 1913, with the support of the Ikhwan, a tribal army inspired by Wahhabism and led by Faisal Al-Dawish, Abdulaziz captured more territory from the Ottomans.

 In 1916, with the encouragement and support of the British, who were fighting the Ottomans in World War I, Hussein bin Ali, Sharif of Mecca, led a pan-Arab revolt against the Ottoman Empire to create a united Arab state.
-Although the Arab Revolt of 1916 – 1918 failed in its objective, the Allied victory in World War I resulted in the end of Ottoman Empire and its control in Arabia and Hussein bin Ali became King of Hejaz, the western portion of the Arabian peninsula.
+Although the Arab Revolt of 1916 – 1918 failed in its objective, the Allied victory in World War I resulted in the end of the Ottoman Empire and its control in Arabia.
+Hussein bin Ali became King of Hejaz, the western portion of the Arabian peninsula.

-Abdulaziz did not become involved in the Arab Revolt but instead continued his battles with the Al Rashid.
+Abdulaziz did not become involved in the Arab Revolt but he continued his battles with the Al Rashid.
 In 1921, he finally defeated the Al Rashid in Nejd and took the title Sultan of Nejd.
 From 1924 – 1925, Abdulaziz, again with the help of the Ikhwan, the tribal army inspired by Wahhabism, fought Hussein bin Ali for the Kingdom of Hejaz and ultimately declared himself King of Hejaz.
 In 1926, Abdulaziz upgraded his title in Nejd to King of Nejd.
 For the next five years, he administered the two parts of his dual kingdom as separate units.

 Abdulaziz inspects the cannons he seized from the Ottoman Empire in 1922; Credit – Wikipedia

 After the conquest of Hejaz, the leadership of the Ikhwan sought to expand its brand of Islam into the British protectorates of Transjordan, Iraq, and Kuwait and began raiding those territories.
 Abdulaziz opposed this because he believed it was dangerous to come into direct conflict with the British.
 Eventually, the Ikhwan became disenchanted with Abdulaziz’s policies which favored modernization and the increase in the number of non-Muslim foreigners in the dual kingdom.
 As a result, the Ikhwan turned against Abdulaziz and, after a two-year struggle, they were defeated and their leaders were killed at the Battle of Sabilla in 1929.
 On September 23, 1932, the two kingdoms of the Hejaz and Nejd were united as the Kingdom of Saudi Arabia, and that date is now a national holiday called Saudi National Day.
-Before he declared himself King of Saudi Arabia, Abdulaziz had to distance and contain the ambitions of his five brothers, particularly his elder half-brother Muhammad bin Abdul Rahman.
+Before he declared himself King of Saudi Arabia, Abdulaziz had to contain the ambitions of his five brothers, particularly his elder half-brother Muhammad bin Abdul Rahman.

 In 1933, Abdulaziz appointed his second but eldest surviving son Saud as Crown Prince of Saudi Arabia.
 Abdulaziz’s eldest son Turki bin Abdulaziz had been the Crown Prince of the Kingdoms of Nejd and Hejaz but Turki died at age 18 during the 1918-1920 influenza pandemic and his younger full-brother Saud had been appointed Crown Prince of Nejd and Hejaz.
 Abdulaziz had many quarrels with his elder half-brother Muhammad bin Abdul Rahman as to who should be appointed Crown Prince.
 Muhammad had wanted his son Khalid to be appointed Crown Prince.